What is Spain's “Golden Visa” Program?

 If you are outside of Spain, you will need to get an investor’s visa first through the Spanish Consulate of your country of residence.
 The law says such visas must be issued with priority within 10 working days.
 Unfortunately, as with many official procedures in Spain, especially in diplomatic missions, it is quite common to encounter delays.

-If you are already living in Spain on a different visa or residence permit, you can apply directly for an investor’s residence permit.
+If you are already living in Spain on a different visa or residence permit, or legally visiting as a tourist, you can apply directly for an investor’s residence permit.
 You need to submit your application online directly to the Large Business and Strategic Groups Unit (Unidad de Grandes Empresas y Colectivos Estratégicos, or UGE), typically through your immigration lawyer.

 You can find more information at the official website of the UGE.